 Database replication vs. mirroring

-With database replication, the focus is usually on database scale out for queries, while database mirroring, in which log extracts form the basis for incremental database updates from the principal server, is typically implemented to provide hot standby or disaster recovery capabilities.
+With database replication, the focus is usually on database scale out for queries -- requests for data.
+Database mirroring, in which log extracts form the basis for incremental database updates from the principal server, is typically implemented to provide hot standby or disaster recovery capabilities.
 Simply put, mirroring focuses on backing up what's there, and replication focuses on improving operational efficiency as a whole -- which involves maintaining secure data backups using mirroring.

 Database replication tools

 Companies can either use the database replication tool available offered by their database software provider or invest in third-party replication tools to execute and manage database replication processes.
-The latter option allows flexibility in that third-party tools are typically vendor-agnostic and can be used to create data replicas across multiple types of databases in an organization.
+The latter option allows flexibility: Third-party tools are typically vendor-agnostic and can be used to create data replicas across multiple types of databases in an organization.

-Third-party database replication tools that work with various databases include Attunity Replicate, Informatica Data Replication, Talend Open Studio for Data Integration, Quest SharePlex and others.
+Third-party database replication tools that work with various databases include the following:

-Examples of database vendor replication tools include Microsoft's SQL integration features, Oracle GoldenGate and IBM'S DB2 SQL replication tool.
+Examples of database vendor replication tools include the following: